projecttacoma/fqm-testify/README.md

 ### Running Measure Calculation on a Test Case

-FQM-Testify allows for running measure calculation on a single test case for a given measure.
+FQM-Testify can run measure calculation on a single test case for a given measure.
 Selecting a patient entry triggers calculation and displays logic highlighting using [the fqm-execution library](https://github.com/projecttacoma/fqm-execution) in the right panel.
-The measure calculation automatically regenerates if non-patient test resources are added to the patient.
+Measure calculation automatically regenerates for a patient if:
+- non-patient test resources are added for the patient
+- existing test resources that belong to the patient are edited
+- the patient resource itself is edited
+- the measure bundle and/or measurement period are changed

 ### Running Measure Calculation on All Test Cases